LoukasPerdikis/Medical_Data/README.md

 - medical_data.csv (used for data exploration and machine learning)
 - medical_data_key.csv (used for information and clarity on the patient medical data)

+In order to access these files, please clone this repo and unzip as necessary.

 **Please note**:
 I do not own any part of the data used below, and full accreditation to its provision goes to the source publisher on Kaggle (Sadia Anzum).
 Please use the link provided above to obtain more information about the data used and the author.